-The following example shows a configuration declaration describing the binding in a 3-level hierarchy, for...generate statement labeled label1, within block statement blk1 in architecture arch\gen3.
-Each architecture implementation of an instance of my\and1 is determined in the configuration declaration and depends on the index value of the instance in the for...generate statement.
+The following example shows a configuration declaration describing the binding in a 3-level hierarchy, for...generate statement labeled label1, within block statement blk1 in architecture arch_gen3.
+Each architecture implementation of an instance of my_and1 is determined in the configuration declaration and depends on the index value of the instance in the for...generate statement.

 '''

 entity and1 is

-port(a,b: in bit; o: out bit);
+port(a,b: in bit ; o: out bit);

 end;

 architecture and_arch1 of and1 is

 begin

 o <= a and b;

 end;

-architecture and_arch2 of and1 is
+architecture and arch2 of and1 is

 begin

 o <= a and b;

 end;

-'''

-'''

-architecture and arch3 of and1 is
+architecture and_arch3 of and1 is

 begin

-o \ll a and b;
+o <= a and b;

-end:
+end;

 library WORK; use WORK.all;

 entity gen3 config is

-port(a,b: in bit vector(0 to 7);
+port(a,b: in bit_vector(0 to 7);

-res: out bit vector(0 to 7));
+res: out bit_vector(0 to 7));

 end;

 library WORK; use WORK.all;

 architecture arch gen3 of gen3 config is

-component my and1 port(a,b: in bit; o: out bit); end component;
+component my_andl port(a,b: in bit; o: out bit); end component;

 begin

 label1: for i in 0 to 7 generate

 blk1: block

+begin

 al: my and1 port map(a(i),b(i),res(i));

 end block;

 end generate;

 end;

+'''

+'''

 library work;

-configuration config gen3 config of gen3 config is
+configuration config_gen3_config of gen3_config is

 for arch gen3 -- ARCHITECTURE block configuration "for

 -- block specification"

-for label1 (0 to 3) -- GENERATE block config "for
+for label1 (0 to 3) --GENERATE block_config "for

 -- block specification"

 for blk1 -- BLOCK block configuration "for

 -- block specification"

 -- {configuration item}

-for al : my and -- component configuration
+for al : my_andl -- component_configuration

--- Component specification "for idList : compName"
+-- Component_specification "for idList : compName"

 use entity work.and1(and arch1); --

 binding indication

-end for; -- al component configuration
+end for; -- al component_configuration

 end for; -- blk1 BLOCK block configuration

-end for; -- label1 GENERATE block_configuration
+end for; -- label1 GENERATE block configuration

-for label1 (4) -- GENERATE block configuration "for
+for label1 (4) -- GENERATE block_configuration "for

--- block specification"
+-- block_specification"

 for blk1

+for a1 : my_and1

+use entity work.and1(and arch3);

+end for;

+end for;

+end for;

+for label1 (5 to 7)

+for blk1

 for al : my andl

-use entity work.and1 (and arch3);
+use entity work.and1(and_arch2);

-end for:

-end for:

 end for;

+end for;

+end for;

+end for; -- ARCHITECTURE block_configuration

+end config gen3 config;

 '''